ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_bary_triangle_2.png)](sparse_bary_triangle_2.png)

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> The triangular masks used above are 1/2 pixel too big due to the way draw draws a extra line around its shapes.
+> The triangular masks used above are 1/2 pixel too big due to the way draw draws an extra line around its shapes.
 > See [Draw Fill Bounds](../draw/#bounds") for details.
 > This could be a problem when generating a generating a triangular mesh of gradients.